mymikemiller/videate/credits/README.md

 Make sure to specify the current cid for contributor_assets from .dfx/local/canister_ids.json so the generated videate settings links will work properly, e.g.:

-## Using Hot Reload for frontend development

-After starting dfx, deploy with `npm start` then launch the proper URL using port 3000 instead of 8000.

 # Deploy to the Internet Computer:
 ```